NonceGeek/awesome-movespace/README.md

 As of early November 2023, we have completed demos in multiple app settings such as gaming, DID, LLM, and search engines based on MoveSpaceDB, and support multiple EVM and non-EVM ecosystems.

-Multiple repoositories are included in the movespace, here is the list:
+Multiple repositories are included in the movespace, here is the list:

 * [MoveDID](https://github.com/NonceGeek/MoveDID)